 Risks and Complications

 The decision to have ear surgery is extremely personal and not without risk.
-Dr. Cohn will fully review and explain the risks associated with your surgery.
+Dr. Cohn and Dr. Anderson will fully review and explain the risks associated with your surgery.
 After you fully understand the procedure, you will be asked to sign consent forms.

 Although many factors are involved in your recovery time, you will likely experience an initial post-surgical recovery period for 24- 48 hours.
 You may also require a reduced-activity period of a few days.
 During recovery, you will likely experience soreness and swelling for a few weeks.
-Exercise and normal activity can resume at Dr. Cohn’s direction.
+Exercise and normal activity can resume at our doctor’s direction.

-Following all of Dr. Cohn’s post-surgery instructions is crucial to the success of your surgery.
+Following all of their post-surgery instructions is crucial to the success of your surgery.
 Surgical incisions should not be subjected to excessive force, abrasion, or motion during healing.
-Dr. Cohn will give you specific instructions on how to care for your incisions following otoplasty, which medications to take, how to reduce the risk of infection, and when to make a follow-up appointment.
+Our doctors will give you specific instructions on how to care for your incisions following otoplasty, which medications to take, how to reduce the risk of infection, and when to make a follow-up appointment.